PointCloudLibrary/pcl/doc/tutorials/content/index.rst

       How to extract NARF keypoints from a range image
     * :ref:`narf_descriptor`
       How to extract NARF descriptors from points in a range images
-    * :ref:`narf_descriptor_visualization`
-      Visualization of how the NARF descriptor is calculated and of the descriptor distances to a marked point.
     * :ref:`octree_search`
       Octrees for spatial partitioning and neighbor search.